Otter: Etymology

 The word otter derives from the Old English word otor or oter.
 This and cognate words in other Indo-European languages ultimately stem from the Proto-Indo-European word wódr̥, which also gave rise to the English word "water".

-Terminology

-An otter's den is called a holt, or couch.
-Male otters are called dogs or boars; females are called bitches or sows; and their offspring are called pups or cubs.
-The collective nouns for otters are bevy, family, lodge, romp (being descriptive of their often playful nature), or, when in water, raft.

-The feces of otters are typically identified by their distinctive aroma, the smell of which has been described as ranging from freshly mown hay to putrefied fish; these are known as spraints.

 Life cycle

 A sea otter playing in captivity.

 The gestation period in otters is about 60 to 86 days.
-The newborn pup is cared for by the bitch, dog, and older offspring.
-Female otters reach sexual maturity at approximately two years of age and males at approximately three years.
-The holt is built under tree roots or a rocky cairn, more common in Scotland.
+The newborn pup is cared for by the female, male, and older offspring.
+Females reach sexual maturity at approximately two years of age, and males at approximately three years.
+The den or "holt" is built under tree roots or a rocky cairn, more common in Scotland.
 It is lined with moss and grass.

-After one month, the pup can leave the holt and after two months, it is able to swim.
+After one month, the pup can leave the den, and after two months, it can swim.
 The pup lives with its family for approximately one year.
-Otters live up to 16 years; they are by nature playful, and frolic in the water with their pups.
-Its usual source of food is fish, and further downriver, eels, but it may sample frogs and birds.
+Otters live up to 16 years; they are by nature playful and frolic in the water with their pups.
+Its usual food is fish, and further downriver, eels, but it may also sample frogs and birds.